huncholane/.bashrc/README.md

 # A series of help bash scripts and config
 ## Notes
-- Some need a `BASH_LOADED` variable set to false at the top and bottom
+- Some need a `BASH_LOADED` variable set to false at the top and true at the bottom